Technology Deep Dive Time-of-Flight (ToF)

 3. Structured light

-Next, let us look at the working principle of each in detail.
+Next, let us look at the working principle of each of the above-listed depth-sensing technologies in detail.

 Stereo vision